DaemonEngine/daemonmap/README.md

  * Crunch (optional, disabled by default, only supported with CMake build)

-If you have not used `--recursive` option at `git clone` time, you can fetch Crunch this way (run it whithin NetRadiant repository):
+If you have not used `--recursive` option at `git clone` time, you can fetch Crunch this way (run it within the NetRadiant repository):

 ```